johannal/SolarSystem/CustomInstrumentsDemo.md

 ## Part 1 — os_log/os_signpost

+The Xcode and Instruments have some great new features that make it easier than ever to understand how your app is performing.
+Let me show you.

+I've recently noticed some stutters in my Solar System exploration app.

+*Run app and show stutter (or maybe app is already running)*

+I've got some basic os_logging in my code already, which has been great for seeing the order of events in the console.
+But thats not really enough to help me understand whats going on here.

+In Xcode 10, I can update some of my os_log statements to use the new "Points of Interest" category.
+I'm going to do that here.

+*Change os_log category to OS_LOG_CATEGORY_POINTS_OF_INTEREST*

+This is a way for me to declare that I want this log to show up as a point in time in Instruments.
+What would also be really helpful, is to visualize the range of time where I'm parsing JSON.
+I can do that by using the "os_signpost" API.

+At the start of parsing, I'll add this call to mark the beginning of the interval:

+*Add os_signpost(begin call*

+And I'll mark the end of the internal:

+*Add os_signpost(end call*

+-- OLD BELOW -----------------------------------------

 I've been working with the team on adding networking functionality to the Solar System app — we want to keep users informed on news of newly-discovered exoplanets and make sure our list of planets and dwarf planets stays up-to-date.
 I'm working on the JSON parsing pipeline, and I'd like to visualize what it looks like with the new os_log and os_signpost integration.

 I'm going to start by adding an os_log statement for when the user refreshes the network content. os_log is as easy to add as print, but its comes with categorization features as well.